wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 <img src="../../../assets/img/references/organization-specific-rest-api-routing/oauth2_basic_flow.png" alt="OAuth 2 Basic Flow" width="700">

 You can use several [OAuth2 grant types](https://is.docs.wso2.com/en/latest/learn/oauth-2.0-with-wso2-playground/) to get access tokens for each organization.
 With these grant types, we can use `o/<path>` routing for authorization.
+For example, consider two organizations orgA and orgB.

 -   Access Token for Organization A - /o/<orgA domain>/token
 -   This access token can be used only for the resources related to Organization A.